zeta-chain/node/docs/spec/observer/messages.md

 ## MsgAddBlockHeader

-MsgAddBlockHeader handles adding a block header to the store, through majority voting of observers
+AddBlockHeader handles adding a block header to the store, through majority voting of observers

 ```proto
 message MsgAddBlockHeader {